meta-audience/audience_sdk_unity_project/README.md

     * Version (optional): `2.0.2` or higher
 4. Click "Add" to install the package.

-By following these steps, you ensure the SDK's dependencies are properly installed in your project without manual edits to the `manifest.json` file.

 # Usage

 Follow the document to setup your audience configuration